-When a near-drowning event causes anoxic brain damage, the injuries sometimes transform a normal child or adult into a disabled dependent.
-The medical and rehabilitation costs associated with addressing deficits caused by anoxic brain damage frequently last a lifetime.
+When a near-drowning event causes anoxic brain damage, the injury can result in permanent disabilities.
+The medical and rehabilitation costs for anoxic brain damage frequently last a lifetime.
 Adults who sustain anoxic brain damage may lose the ability to work.
 A child with these injuries sometimes requires a lifetime of around-the-clock care.

 How Do Anoxic Brain Injuries Occur?

 Anoxic brain injuries occur whenever the brain does not receive oxygen for more than four minutes on average.
 When brain injuries happen in near-drownings, they can occur in every imaginable body of water - from a bathtub to a backyard pool to a lake, river, or ocean.